philou/kata-babystepsgolf/README.md

 - **User Story**: As a giant display panel operator, I need to specify a size for the LCD display, so that I can display important information in bigger letters
 - **Difficulty**: Difficult
 - **Par**: 21
-- **SPIDR Story Splitting by**: DATA, baby steps programming let us safely postpone the less used cases, while letting users use a working display on the most frequent input early
+- **Story Split by**: DATA, baby steps programming let us safely postpone the less used cases, while letting users use a working display on the most frequent input early
-- **Attention Point**:
+- **Hints**:
   - Object method pattern
   - Encapsulate accessor